Saleh-Hossam/Saleh-Hossam/README.md

 ## About

 Finance background, data analyst mindset.
-I worked with numbers in an accounting context — which means when I run an analysis, I'm already thinking about what the output costs or earns the business.
+Working in accounting taught me what the numbers actually mean to a business — which means when I run an analysis, the output is already framed around what it costs or earns someone.

-I work across the full pipeline: SQL queries, star schema design, DAX measures, Power Query transformations, and Power BI dashboards.
-The goal is always the same — get from messy data to a clear answer someone can act on.
+I work across the full pipeline: SQL queries, star schema design, DAX measures, Power Query transformations, and Power BI dashboards — across domains including e-commerce, supply chain, cybersecurity, and HR.
+The goal is always the same: get from messy data to a clear answer someone can act on.

-Currently enrolled in the **Digital Egypt Builders Initiative (DEBI)** Business Analytics Track and the **GCI World 2026** data science program at the University of Tokyo.
+Currently deepening Python and machine learning through **GCI World 2026** at the University of Tokyo, and enrolled in the **Digital Egypt Builders Initiative (DEBI)** Business Analytics Track — a government-sponsored program under Egypt's Ministry of Communications.

 ---